grivkees/homebridge-carrier-infinity/README.md

 * `for_x`: Changes made via homekit will persist for `HH:MM` from now.
 Then scheduled activities will resume.
 (Set time via `holdArgument` setting.)
 * `forever`: Changes made via homekit will persist indefinitely.
 Scheduled activites will not resume until you remove the manual hold via the thermostat.

-# Known Issues

-* Removing a hold via the thermostat or Carrier/Bryant app may take several minutes to show up in homekit.

 # Non-Issues

 * It may take 1-2 minutes from the time you make a change via homekit until your thermostat sees the change.
 This is a result of how the thermostats poll for updates.